 1

 Semester Credits

-ECED 101 Positive Guidance 3 🗆
+ECED 101 Positive Guidance 3 🗖

-ECED 102 Development in Early Childhood 3 🗆
+ECED 102 Development in Early Childhood 3 🗖

 ECED 105 Introduction to Early Childhood Education 3 🗆

-ENGL 101 English Composition I 3 🗆
+ENGL 101 English Composition I 3 🗖

-SPCH 105 SPCH 107 Speech Communication Oral Interpretation CHOOSE ONE 3 🗆
+SPCH 105 SPCH 107 Speech Communication A CHOOSE ONE 3 🗆

-2 Semester Credits ECED 111 Early Childhood Curriculum: A Multi-Cultural Perspective $\triangle$ 3 🗆 ECED 112 Health, Nutrition, and Safety Needs of the Young Child 3 🗆 ECED 401 Practicum I in Child Care Education $\triangle$ 3 🗆 ECED 407 Seminar I in Child Care Education $\triangle$ 2 🗆 PSYC 101 SOCI 104 General Psychology Principles of Sociology CHOOSE ONE 3 🗆 ĺ About Developmental Courses Developmental courses do not satisfy graduation requirements, but they are required for those who place into them and will appear on the student's transcript.
-Placement into one of the following courses indicates that a student needs additional preparation before enrolling in college-level courses: I ENGL 091 Preparing for College Reading I ENGL 092 Preparing for College Reading II I ENGL 095 Reading and Writing Seminar ENGL 099 Introductory Writing I MATH 001-003 Prep College Math I-III MATH 010 Fundamentals of Mathematics I MATH 060 Math Literacy MATH 011 Introductory Algebra I MATH 012 Intermediate Algebra
+( Semester 2 Credits ECED 111 Early Childhood Curriculum: A Multi-Cultural Perspective \mathbb{A} 3 🗆 ECED 112 Health, Nutrition, and Safety Needs of the Young Child 3 🗆 ECED 401 Practicum I in Child Care Education \mathbb{A} 3 🗆 ECED 407 Seminar I in Child Care Education \mathbb{A} 2 🗖 PSYC 101 SOCI 104 General Psychology Principles of Sociology CHOOSE ONE 3 🗆 be available for your program to help you finish on time.
+See your advisor and/or visit the online course search for availability.

+Summer and/or Winter Session classes may

+Developmental courses do not satisfy graduation requirements, but they are required for those who place into them and will appear on the student's transcript.
+Placement into one of the following courses indicates that a student needs additional preparation before enrolling in college-level courses:

+ENGL 091 Preparing for College Reading I ENGL 092 Preparing for College Reading II ENGL 095 Reading and Writing Seminar ENGL 099 Introductory Writing MATH 001-003 Prep College Math I-III MATH 010 Fundamentals of Mathematics MATH 060 Math Literacy MATH 011 Introductory Algebra MATH 012 Intermediate Algebra